voidtrance/klipper/docs/Config_Reference.md

 #   Default value is CW-M3 which most printers use.
 A clockwise
 #   rotation of the knob decreases the gap between the nozzle and the
 #   bed.
 Conversely, a counter-clockwise rotation increases the gap.
+#max_fuzz:
+#   Optional maximum fuzzing distance.
+When set, the screw probe
+#   points will be offset by a random amount between [-max_fuzz,
+#   max_fuzz] in both X and Y. Fuzzing should be used on printers
+#   that use the nozzle when probing in order to avoid repeatedly
+#   touching the same spot.
 ```

 ### [z_tilt]